-Developmental milestones are not fixed points that all kids hit.
-They’re more like waypoints marking the course of typical development.
+Parents vigilantly keeping watch for 2-month milestones can rest a bit easier knowing that developmental milestones are not fixed points that all children reach the same moment.
+They’re more like waypoints, marking the course of typical development.
 Some babies may reach certain milestones early while reaching other milestones late.
 Some babies may skip certain milestones altogether.
-Taking time to understand milestones will help ease tensions around them.
-In other words, parents looking for 2-month milestones can rest a bit easy.
-There are far less essential waypoints than your baby books might lead you to believe.
+Taking the time to understand the real significance of milestones will help ease the tension around them.

 2-Month Milestone #1: Baby Should Lift Head During Tummy Time

-Tummy time wasn’t always a thing, but now that we know that children should always be placed on their backs to sleep, babies have less opportunity to practice their “prone skills.”
-Those skills, like pushing up with their arms and turning their head and neck, can only be done when your baby is backside up and help them develop important neck and arm muscles.
+Tummy time wasn’t always a thing, but now that we know children should always be placed on their backs to sleep, babies have less opportunity to practice their “prone skills.”
+Those skills, like pushing up with their arms and turning their head and neck, can only be done when your baby is backside up, which helps them develop important neck and arm muscles.
 Thus, the need for tummy time.

-Now that your baby is 2-months-old, they should be able to lift their heads during tummy-time and look around.
-Will that mean they will enjoy themselves during this time?
+Now that your baby is 2 months old, they should be able to lift their head during tummy time and look around.
+Will they always enjoy themselves during this time?
 Nope, but they should have some neck strength as they fuss.
-This ability is emblematic of a healthy nervous system talking with a baby’s muscles.
+This ability is emblematic of a healthy nervous system that’s communicating with a baby’s muscles.

-Red Flags: When 2-month olds are not able to lift their heads or hold them steady, it could be a sign that there is an issue.
+Red Flags: When 2-month-olds are not able to lift their heads or hold them steady, it could be a sign that there is an issue.
 But it’s important not to consider that in isolation.
 Babies get tired, just like everyone else.
-Sometimes it simply takes longer for muscles to strengthen and develop, particularly if a baby was born immature.
-However, if your 2-month-old also seems lethargic, with loose “floppy” limbs, or overly stiff and shaky limbs, you will want to notify your pediatrician.
+Sometimes it simply takes longer for muscles to strengthen and develop, particularly if a baby was born preterm.
+However, if your 2-month-old also seems lethargic, with loose “floppy” limbs or overly stiff and shaky limbs, notify your pediatrician.

 2-Month Milestone #2: Baby Starts Developing a Personality

-So you won’t find “develops personality” on most infant milestone lists.
-It’s too subjective for people inclined to scientific inquiry.
-Most milestone lists break this down to the objective minutiae: smiling, cooing, responding to a parent’s voice, fussing when they want needs met.
-But for a parent who has been paying attention to their kid at all boils down to the feeling that their child is developing a personality — they seem like they’re becoming more of a person.
+You won’t find “develops personality” on most infant milestone lists.
+It’s too subjective for those compiling the scientific data.
+Most milestone lists break this down into more objective minutiae: smiling, cooing, responding to a parent’s voice, fussing when they want needs met.
+But for a parent who has been paying attention to their kid, it all boils down to the feeling that their child is developing a personality — they seem like they’re becoming more of a person.

-Red Flags: There is a lot to be said here about who parents understand their babies to be.
-Some babies have a very watchful and mellow temperament.
-Sometimes babies might be incredibly fussy due to issues like colic.
+Red Flags: Some babies have a very watchful and mellow temperament.
+Babies may sometimes be incredibly fussy due to issues like colic.
 Other times babies are curious and excited.
 So recognizing the red flags at this stage is more about keeping track of a baby’s physical response to their environment in the context of what a parent knows to be normal for their child.
-A baby who doesn’t follow a novel object, or parents face, with their eyes may need to be seen by a pediatrician, for instance.
+A baby who doesn’t follow a novel object or a parent’s face with their eyes may need to be seen by a pediatrician, for instance.
 The same goes for a baby that does not respond to a parent’s voice or loud noises.
-These could be signs of neurological issues.
+These could be signs of neurological conditions.

 Much is said around this time about a baby being able to smile.
-But parents should keep their patience.
-Some babies are not as easy to smile.
-It’s not necessarily indicative of a child having an autism spectrum disorder.
+But parents should be relaxed and patient on this front.
+Some babies are not as easy to make smile.
+It’s not necessarily indicative of a child having autism, for instance.
 Babies who are premature might smile later.
 Babies who are suffering from colic may not smile that often.
 And babies with parents who aren’t very smiley may not respond to them with smiles.